karmi/retire/README.markdown

       end
     end

-<small>Of course, we may also page the results with `from` and `size` query options, retrieve only specific fields
-or highlight content matching our query, etc.</small>
+(Of course, we may also page the results with `from` and `size` query options, retrieve only specific fields or highlight content matching our query, etc.)

 Let's display the results: